113ll3/Ibmclouddocscli/idt/commands.md

 Before you deploy a Cloud Foundry app to {{site.data.keyword.cloud_notm}}, a `manifest.yml` file must be present in your app's root directory.
 {: tip}

+For more information, see [Deploying your app](/docs/apps?topic=creating-apps-create-deploy-app-cli#deploy-app-cli).

 ### Deploying to Kubernetes
 {: #deploy-kubernetes}

 Before you deploy an app as a container, you must locally install [Kubernetes](https://kubernetes.io/){: external} and [Helm](https://github.com/helm/helm){: external}.
 The Helm client version must not be newer than the Helm server version.
 You can find both by running `helm version`.
-It is recommended to use v2.4.2 for the client version.

 To deploy your app on Kubernetes, you must either specify the `deploy-target` as `container` in the `cli-config.yml` or use the parameter `-t container`.